 Uppsala University has an excellent reputation, and having a Master's degree in Applied Biotechnology from Uppsala University will provide you with an internationally recognised education that opens doors to graduate studies or a career in the biotechnical industry, in Sweden and abroad.

 You will be well prepared to work with product development in a biotechnology company or with research and development at an academic department in Sweden or abroad.
 You will also have an excellent basis for pursuing academic research through PhD studies.
 Alternatively, you can find work in the areas of project management, marketing or quality control.
-Depending on your courses taken during the second year, you may work with research and development in, for example: protein-based pharmaceuticals, method development, diagnostic tools, or with biomaterials in various biotechnical fields.
+Depending on your courses taken during the second year, you may work with research and development in, for example, protein-based pharmaceuticals, method development, diagnostic tools, or biomaterials in various biotechnical fields.

 You will be well prepared to work with product development in a biotechnology company or with research and development at an academic department in Sweden or abroad.

-knowledge and practical experience of laboratory experiments in biology, and molecular biology: cell biology, molecular biology and molecular genetics corresponding to approximately 20 weeks of full-time studies (30 credits);
+- knowledge and practical experience of laboratory experiments in biology, and molecular biology: cell biology, molecular biology and molecular genetics corresponding to approximately 20 weeks of full-time studies (30 credits);

-knowledge and practical experience of laboratory experiments in chemistry: general chemistry, organic chemistry and biochemistry corresponding to approximately 20 weeks full-time studies (30 credits);
+- knowledge and practical experience of laboratory experiments in chemistry: general chemistry, organic chemistry and biochemistry corresponding to approximately 20 weeks full-time studies (30 credits);

-a total appraisal of quantity and quality of previous university studies; and
+- an overall appraisal of previous university studies; and

-a statement of purpose (1 page).
+- a statement of purpose.